RoboJackets/technical-writing/index.md

 - **Join the [#technical-writing](slack://channel?team=T033JPZLT&id=C01R3118C2C) channel** in our Slack workspace.
 This is where I will post announcements regarding the course.
 - **Review [the pre-class material][one-preclass] (2 hours),** ideally including the optional sections and exercises.
-- **Complete [this WhenIsGood][one-whenisgood]** so I can determine the best time for the in-class session.
-I will try to fit everyone in the same session to keep it more interesting.
+- ~~**Complete [this WhenIsGood][one-whenisgood]** so I can determine the best time for the in-class session.
+I will try to fit everyone in the same session to keep it more interesting.~~
-- **RSVP to the session once a time is confirmed.** The link to do so will be posted here later; keep an eye on [#technical-writing](slack://channel?team=T033JPZLT&id=C01R3118C2C) for updates.
+- **[Click here][one-rsvp] to RSVP to the in-class portion.** We will meet via Google Meet on **Sunday, April 4th at 2pm ET**, and the session is designed to take about two hours.
 Participants will work in pairs for a significant portion of the session, so please RSVP if you are planning to attend.
 If the scheduled time does not work for you, consider attending one of [the sessions hosted by Google][google-hosted].